Jan. 6 commission stalls, for now, amid partisan dissension

 House Speaker Nancy Pelosi has pushed for the commission, which would be modeled after the panel that investigated the Sept.
 11, 2001, attacks on New York and Washington.
 But unlike 9/11, which engendered some unity in Congress almost two decades ago, the insurrection by Trump’s supporters has pulled Democrats and Republicans further apart, even on the basic question of what should be investigated.

-It’s a symptom not just of the partisan tensions that run high in Congress, but of a legislative branch reeling from the fallout of the Trump era, with lawmakers unable to find common ground, or a common set of facts, even after a mob smashed into the Capitol and threatened their lives.
+It’s a symptom not just of the partisan tensions that run high in Congress but of a legislative branch reeling from the fallout of the Trump era, with lawmakers unable to find common ground, or a common set of facts, even after a mob smashed into the Capitol and threatened their lives.

 Democrats say Republicans helped provoke the attack by aiding and abetting Trump’s falsehoods about the election — many signed onto a failed lawsuit challenging Joe Biden’s victory — and question whether GOP lawmakers had ties to the rioters.
 Some Republicans, including Wisconsin Sen. Ron Johnson, have downplayed the severity of the attack.